Guides to Defending Yourself in Immigration Court

 This guide explains how to ask for a different result if you lose your case in Immigration Court.
 It also explains how to respond if you win your case but the government files an appeal.

-This guide explains an overview of how to prepare and what to expect in court.
+This guide provides an overview of how to prepare and what to expect in court.

 If you need help

-Do not sign anything you do not understand.
-If you have questions, call MIRC.
+• Do not sign anything you do not understand.
+If you have questions, call a legal services provider in your area.

-For examples of forms, documents, and motions you will need to submit, visit bit.ly/mirc-resources
+• For links to instructions and examples of forms, documents, and motions you will need to submit, visit ijl.fyi/mirc-resources

-IMPORTANT: None of the information in these guides should be seen as legal advice.
-Please consult with an attorney with individual cases, especially if you or someone you know has a criminal record in any country.
+IMPORTANT: The Executive Office of Immigration Review (EOIR) did not author these guides.
+None of the information in these guides should be seen as legal advice.
+Please consult with an attorney about your individual case, especially if you have a criminal record in any country.

 Get in Touch